crdant/replicated-license-enforcer/README.md

 1. This code is provided _AS IS_ and is not supported by Replicated.

-2. Your customer can circumvent this by editing Kubernetes manifests.
+2. Your customer can circumvent the init container or sidecar implementations by editing Kubernetes manifests.
 I don't consider that too much of a limitation because you still have legal remedies.
 It'll even help your case that the worked to circumvent your enforcement.
+The best way to avoid this is to use the `enforce` package in your code.